 Terms & Conditions for Junior Membership and Cricket Courses

-In order for sporting activity to take place at this current time it is important to both take necessary steps to be compliant with government guidelines and to maintain a record, which demonstrates this.
+In Order for sporting activity to take place at this current time it is important to both take the necessary steps to be compliant with government guidelines and to maintina a record, which demonstrates this.

 One of the key requirements is that no one is to attend if they or anyone in their household has (or has had on the last 14 days) any symptoms of the type associated with Coronavirus or if they have spent time in the last week with anyone with such symptoms.
 These symptoms include: